sg893052/sonic-buildimage/release_documents/Command-Reference.md

 **show interfaces counters**

 This show command displays packet counters for all interfaces since the last time the counters were cleared.
-There is no facility to display counters for one specific interface.
-Optional argument "-a" does not have any significance in this command.
+Optional argument "-a" will display two additional counters - RX_PPS and TX_PPS.
 Optional argument "-c" can be used to clear the counters for all interfaces.
+Optional argument "-i" can be used to apply this command per interface.
 Optional argument "-p" specify a period (in seconds) with which to gather counters over.

   - Usage:
     show interfaces counters [OPTIONS]
       OPTIONS:
       -a, --printall
       -c, --clear
+      -i, --interface TEXT
       -p, --period TEXT